Tangui-Gouirand/bluetoothctl-and-KS0085-Keyestudio-Smart-Home/README.md

 ### Search bluetooth devices

-You can start a scan by using the scanning on/off command
+You can start a scan by using the scanning on/off command :
 ```bash
 [bluetooth]:# scan on
 ```
-If you can't find the Bluetooth device you are looking for, make sure that your system Bluetooth is discoverable.
+If you can't find the Bluetooth device you are looking for, make sure that your system Bluetooth is discoverable :
 ```bash
 [bluetooth]# discoverable on
 ```

-You can disable the scanner when the operation of scanning is complete.
+You can disable the scanner when the operation of scanning is complete :
 ```bash
 [bluetooth]# scan off
 ```